-Total assets fluctuated due to changes in inventory balances, and addition the capitalization of the Puma operations which was subsequently impaired.
+Total assets fluctuated due to changes in inventory balances, addition to the capitalization of the Puma operations which was subsequently impaired and closing of financings.

-Non-current financial liabilities are \$15K and fluctuate over periods due to classification of loans from long-term to current and payment of lease liabilities.
+Non-current financial liabilities are \$35K and fluctuate over periods due to classification of loans from long-term to current and payment of lease liabilities.